stan-dev/statastan/README.md

 ----------------
 1. Download and install [CmdStan](http://mc-stan.org/cmdstan.html).
 Make sure you read the installation instructions and platform-specific appendix before installing.
 In particular, _if you are using 32-bit Windows_, you will need to add a file called 'local' to the 'make' folder before you run the *make* command, which should simply contain the text: *BIT=32*
 1. Download and -do- stan.do, either from your do-file editor or the command line
-1. Try out the stan-example.do file
+1. Try out the different examples in the stan-example.do file
 1. Try your own data and model.
 The Stan modelling manual is essential reading here!
 1. You can pass your current data (the stuff you see when you type *browse* in Stata) into Stan, but also you can send matrices and global macros, by specifying their names or typing 'all' in the *matrices* and *globals* options.
 Unlike BUGS / JAGS, Stan just ignores data that your model doesn't use.